Chicago puts win streak on the line against Cleveland

+LINE: White Sox favored by 1 1/2 runs; over/under is 10 runs

-BOTTOM LINE: Chicago enters the matchup as winners of their last four games.
+BOTTOM LINE: Chicago enters the matchup as winners of their last five games.

-TOP PERFORMERS: Abreu leads the White Sox with 15 home runs and is slugging .523.
-Charlie Tilson is 7-for-34 with a home run and six RBIs over the last 10 games for Chicago.
+TOP PERFORMERS: Abreu leads the White Sox with 15 home runs and is batting .250.
+Yoan Moncada has 13 hits and is batting .000 over the last 10 games for Chicago.

-Santana leads the Indians with 10 home runs and has 36 RBIs.
-Jordan Luplow is 6-for-25 with two doubles, two home runs and six RBIs over the last 10 games for Cleveland.
+Santana leads the Indians with 57 hits and is batting .288.
+Jordan Luplow is 6-for-24 with two doubles, two home runs and six RBIs over the last 10 games for Cleveland.

 White Sox Injuries: Carlos Rodon: 10-day IL (elbow), Michael Kopech: 60-day IL (elbow), Nate Jones: 60-day IL (elbow), Ryan Burr: 10-day IL (elbow), Jon Jay: 60-day IL (hip), Welington Castillo: 7-day IL (head).